TcMenu plugins are extensions that allow the menu library to work with commonly available displays, input devices and remote control capabilities.

 In this guide we show how to setup and use the serial communication remote plugin for tcMenu.
 It is a general purpose Serial plugin that has been tested with both USBSerial and Bluetooth on a number of different devices.
 Serial is probably about the easiest remote to set up in terms of hardware and software.
 Nearly all Arduino boards have a built in USB Serial adapter.
 On many Arduino boards there are additional Serial interfaces, usually named Serial1 and Serial2.

-In this guide we show how to use the U8G2 library to renderer menu items with tcMenu.
+In this guide we show how to use the U8G2 library to renderer menu items to an OLED unit with tcMenu.
 This rendering driver for U8G2 is built into the core menu designer download, meaning it’s available out of the box.
 The U8G2 library supports a lot of different displays, with very different capabilities.
 This plugin concentrates on monochrome displays, mainly OLED that are supported by this library.
 It’s worth reading this guide fully so that you understand how we manage the various capabilities.

 DfRobot input and display plugin make generating a menu for DfRobot shields very simple.
 There’s no configuration needed in order to produce a menu.
 This plugin auto configures the display to use LiquidCrystalIO library and sets up switches to use the micro-switches connected to analog input A0.
 Setting up for your menu First, ensure your menu structure is saved and then choose Code -> Generate Code from the menu.
 Once the code generation dialog appears, to the right of the current input type will be a button named “Change”.